 Canada Mortgage FAQs

-Before we dig into mortgage rates, you need to be familiar with some of the related terminologies that will come up.
+Before you start searching for a competitive mortgage rate, you need to be familiar with some of the terminologies that will come up.
 It’s important to understand these basic terms so you can choose the right mortgage for you.

 The amortization period refers to the number of years it will take to pay off your mortgage loan in full.
 A typical mortgage in Canada has a 25-year amortization period.

-On the other hand, a mortgage term refers to the length of time you are locked-in with a lender and are bound by their terms and conditions i.e. interest rates, prepayment terms and penalties, etc.
+On the other hand, a mortgage term refers to the length of time you are locked in with a lender and are bound by their terms and conditions, i.e. interest rates, prepayment terms, penalties, etc.

 The most common mortgage term in Canada is the 5-year fixed rate.

-A fixed mortgage rate is one that stays the same throughout the mortgage term.
-For example, a 3% 5-year fixed-rate mortgage means that you will pay an interest rate of 3% for 5 years and it won’t change.
+A fixed mortgage rate stays the same throughout the mortgage term.
+For example, a 3% 5-year fixed-rate mortgage means that you will pay an interest rate of 3% for five years, and it won’t change.

-What this means is that when the prime rate (benchmark rate) goes up, your mortgage rate rises; if the prime rate falls, your mortgage rate drops.
+This means that when the prime rate (benchmark rate) goes up, your mortgage rate rises; if the prime rate falls, your mortgage rate drops.

-A variable-rate can fluctuate during your mortgage term.
+A variable rate can fluctuate during your mortgage term.
 However, you can save money when the rates are lower.
-The differential between variable-rate and fixed-rate mortgages has narrowed in recent years.
+The difference between variable-rate and fixed-rate mortgages has narrowed in recent years.

 Mortgage brokers are specialists who have a connection with multiple lenders.
 They can help you find the best rates you qualify for and assist you in the application process.
-Mortgage brokers often have access to mortgage loan offers that are not available publicly.
+In addition, mortgage brokers often have access to mortgage loan offers that are not available publicly.

-Banks offer you their own mortgage products and rates which may not be competitive.
+On the other hand, banks offer you their own mortgage products and rates, which may not be competitive.

 Open vs Closed Mortgage